apla02/apla02/README.md

 <img src="./motivation.gif">
 </p>

-I'm a Manager Engineer, Strategy and Foresight specialist, the last year I learned different programming languages and different tools such as data structures and algorithms.
-These tools help me enhance my professional profile and enrich more accurate decisions through data science and machine learning.
+I'm a Manager Engineer, Strategy and Foresight specialist, and self learning Software and Data Engineer boasting over a decade of experience in offering valuable advice to clients.
+I'm excel in identifying client needs and adopting proactive problem-solving techniques, making well-informed decisions aligned with the strategic and forward-thinking objectives of the organization.
+In addition to my expertise in software development, I having worked extensively in areas such as back development mainly with Python and data science libraries.
+Beyond my technical process, I have soft skills with a strong inclination for continuous learning, thriving in collaborative environments, demonstrating responsibility, and exhibiting a high level of autonomy.
+Technical Skills:
+- 🌱 Intermediate SQL, store procedures, windows functions and CTES.
+- 🌱 Data architecture, modelling and ETL process.
+- 🌱 General Python and its libraries: Pandas, Matplotlib y ScikitLearn.
+- 🌱 I’m working on my data science skills using Numpy, Pandas, Matpotlib and ScikitLearn.
 - 🌱 Foundations in software full stack including, low-level, high-level, devops and frontend.
-- 🌱 I’m working on my data science skills using Numpy, Pandas, Matpotlib and ScikitLearn.

 ![Profile views](https://gpvc.arturio.dev/apla02)